Taweechaikxmm/Taweechaikxmm/README.md

 # :raised_hand: Hey!
 Nice to see you.
+I'm Kim.
-> I'm Kim.:dizzy:
+> I’m a software engineer with a keen interest in server management, configuration, and Infrastructure as Code (IaC).
 ![Coding GIF](https://media.giphy.com/media/jTNG3RF6EwbkpD4LZx/giphy.gif)

 <p>